 - Stop smoking.
 Most people who stop smoking see improvement in their PAD symptoms.

 - Take the medications prescribed for diseases that contribute to PAD.
-If you take medications to treat high blood pressure, it's important to take them consistently and properly according to doctor and pharmacist instructions.
+If you take medications to treat high blood pressure or high cholesterol, it's important to take them consistently and properly according to doctor and pharmacist instructions.
 For diabetics, maintaining good blood sugar control is vital in helping to ward off worsening PAD.

 - Consume alcohol in moderation.
 Limit your alcohol consumption to no more than 2 drinks per day for men and no more than 1 drink per day for women.

 - Look at your feet every day, especially around the time of a bath or shower.

 - Don't walk barefoot; it may cause small cuts or scrapes and promote infection in cuts that may already be present.

 - Use mild soap to wash your feet.

 - Dry your feet thoroughly after washing and don't use skin creams unless your doctor recommends them.
 Damp skin can break down easily and moisture can trigger bacterial growth, causing an infection.